synaps-io/synaps-go/README.md

 	http.ListenAndServe(":80", nil)
 }
 ```

-> Ensure that your endpoint is reachable for the internet so webhook server can reach it
+> Ensure that your endpoint is reachable from the internet so webhook server can reach it

-Once its done you can add your endpoint URL to synaps [manager app](https://manager-kyc.synaps.io) (see [documentation](https://docs.synaps.io/quickstart#6-configure-webhooks))
+Once its done you can add your endpoint URL to synaps [manager](https://manager-kyc.synaps.io) (see [documentation](https://docs.synaps.io/quickstart#6-configure-webhooks) for guidance)

-And you're done !
+Congratulations, you're now all set!

 Remember to keep it secure by:
-- Checking for secret in the query so you can make sure you're receiving event from synaps (like in the [exemple](https://github.com/synaps-hub/synaps-sdk-go/blob/main/README.md?plain=1#L192) below)
+- Verifying the presence of a secret in the query parameters.
+This step ensures that you are exclusively receiving events from Synaps, as shown in the [example](https://github.com/synaps-hub/synaps-sdk-go/blob/main/README.md?plain=1#L192) below.
-- Using https to enable secured communication
+- Utilizing HTTPS to establish a secure communication channel.
+This practice ensures the confidentiality and integrity of the data being exchanged.

 ## API Reference